Sephardic law and customs

 Sephardim are the descendants of Jews from the Iberian Peninsula.
 They may be divided into the families that left Spain during the Expulsion of 1492 and those families that remained in Spain as crypto-Jews, fleeing in the following few centuries.
-In religious parlance as well as in modern Israel, the term is broadly used for all Jews who have Ottoman or other Asian or North African backgrounds, whether or not they have any historical link to Spain, but some prefer to distinguish Sephardim proper from Mizraḥi Jews.
+In religious parlance as well as in modern Israel, the term is broadly used for all Jews who have Ottoman or other Asian or North African backgrounds, whether or not they have any historical link to Spain, but some prefer to distinguish Sephardim proper from Mizrahi Jews.

 Sephardi and Mizrahi Jews have similar religious practices.
 Whether or not they are "Spaniard Jews", they are all "Jews of the Spanish rite".
 There are three reasons for this convergence, which are explored in more detail below: